rjachuthan/riturajwrites/content/posts/my_attempt_at_lowcode_nocode_de_framework.md

 [Zapier](https://zapier.com/blog/low-code-vs-no-code/) points out, no-code development is the fastest way to build and create solutions.
 It's also the most cost-effective and easiest to maintain over time.
-Using this framework which we have built, one of our junior developer has really outpaced his development times.
+Using this framework which we have built, one of our junior developer has significantly improved his development speed.
 He has been delivering pipelines at a phenomenal speed.

 ### My Reasons for Moving to Low-Code/No-Code Setup